jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/NewNotebook.png width="800">
 </p>

-Once your notebook is loaded, click on the left blue menu and click on the Data page, then onto the data source we added in lab 1 as displayed below
+Once your notebook is loaded, click on the left blue menu and click on the **Data** page, followed by the Data Dource we added in Lab 1 as displayed below.

 <p align="center">
 <img src = readme_images/DataTab.png width="800">
 </p>

-Copy the provided code snippet into your notebook and run the cell
+Copy the provided code snippet into your notebook and run the cell.

 <p align="center">
 <img src = readme_images/S3CodeSnippet.png width="800">
 </p>

 After running the code snippet.
-Copy the code below into the following cell
+Copy the code below into the following cell.

 ```python
 from io import StringIO